mongodb/docs/source/tutorial/install-mongodb-on-os-x.rst

    mkdir -p /data/db

-You can specify, and create, an alternate path using the :option:`--dbpath <mongod>` option to :program:`mongod` and the above command.
+You can specify, and create, an alternate path using the :option:`--dbpath <mongod --dbpath>` option to :program:`mongod` and the above command.

 The 10gen builds of MongoDB contain no :term:`control scripts <control script>` or method to control the :program:`mongod` process.
-You may wish to create control scripts, modify your path, or create symbolic links to the MongoDB programs in your ``/usr/local/bin`` directory for easier use.
+You may wish to create control scripts, modify your path, and/or create symbolic links to the MongoDB programs in your ``/usr/local/bin`` directory for easier use.

 Among the tools included with this MongoDB distribution, is the :program:`mongo` shell.
 You can use this shell to connect to your